mathhhys/softcodes-vs-code/docs/docs/troubleshooting.md

 #### code-server

-Continue can be used in [code-server](https://coder.com/), but if you are running across an error in the logs that includes "This is likely because the editor is not running in a secure context", please see [their documentation on securely exposing code-server](https://coder.com/docs/code-server/latest/guide#expose-code-server).
+Softcodes can be used in [code-server](https://coder.com/), but if you are running across an error in the logs that includes "This is likely because the editor is not running in a secure context", please see [their documentation on securely exposing code-server](https://coder.com/docs/code-server/latest/guide#expose-code-server).

-### I installed Continue, but don't see the sidebar window
+### I installed Softcodes, but don't see the sidebar window

-By default the Continue window is on the left side of VS Code, but it can be dragged to right side as well, which we recommend in our tutorial.
-In the situation where you have previously installed Continue and moved it to the right side, it may still be there.
-You can reveal Continue either by using cmd/ctrl+L or by clicking the button in the top right of VS Code to open the right sidebar.
+By default the Softcodes window is on the left side of VS Code, but it can be dragged to right side as well, which we recommend in our tutorial.
+In the situation where you have previously installed Softcodes and moved it to the right side, it may still be there.
+You can reveal Softcodes either by using cmd/ctrl+L or by clicking the button in the top right of VS Code to open the right sidebar.

 ### I'm getting a 404 error from OpenAI